Aqueous foams in microgravity, measuring bubble sizes: Image analysis

-To compare the different methods we use the cumulative distribution function of the bubble areas; in plots of the CDF the area is plotted on the x-axis against the percentage of bubbles whose area is less than that value.
-Fig~\ref{fig:compare_CDF_25} shows the CDFs for the 25\% liquid fraction foams.
-The bubble areas for these foams are found from manual ellipse fitting, painted bubbles, or the machine learning output; the first two methods identify areas by hand so their area distributions are accurate.
-Comparing these by hand method to the machine learning output there is very good agreement.
-There are deviations for small bubbles in young foams but this is because the machine learning output includes some bubbles that are in the layer just below the surface; these bubbles are excluded by hand but are difficult to remove algorithmically because they have shape characteristics similar to the actual surface bubbles.
+To compare the different image analysis methods we use the cumulative distribution function (CDF) of the bubble areas.
+That is, for a given bubble area, the CDF value is the fraction of bubbles whose area is less than that value.
+Fig~\ref{fig:compare_CDF_25} shows the CDFs for the 25\% liquid fraction foams, using areas obtained from manual ellipse fits, painted bubbles, and machine learning.
+The first two methods identify areas by hand, and agree well with the output from Bellybutton.
+Deviations accrue for small bubbles in young foams using the machine learning output because of a population of bubbles just below the surface that are difficult to gather sufficient training data for, and that have shape characteristics similar to the actual surface bubbles.
 For older foams, where the surface bubbles are large and distinct from the background, all three methods have nearly identical distributions.

 Fig.~\ref{fig:compare_CDF_40} shows the CDF for the 40\% liquid fraction foams at three different times.
-The areas are collected from images where the bubbles are either painted, found via automatic circle fitting, or found from the ML algorithm.
+For the high liquid fraction foams the areas are collected from automatic circle fits, painted bubbles, and machine learning.
 We again see good agreement between the various methods.
-However there is a relative offset for the distributions found with the automated circular fits.
+However there is a relative offset for the distributions found with the automated circle fits.
 This area difference is likely due to the constant offset found for the bubble radii.
-The agreement between the painted data and the machine learning data is very promising for future use of the algorithm.
+For these foams the agreement between the CDFs for bubbles painted by hand and bubbles found using the machine learning algorithm is nearly exact. \Anthony{Qualitative agreement between the CDFs found via the painted and Bellybutton methods is superior in Fig.~\ref{fig:compare_CDF_40} than in Fig.~\ref{fig:compare_CDF_25} but the distributions for the 40\% liquid fraction foams would lie to the right of even the latest time data in Fig.~\ref{fig:compare_CDF_25}.
+The latest time CDF for Fig.~\ref{fig:compare_CDF_25} is about as well resolved as all the CDFs in Fig.~\ref{fig:compare_CDF_40} and discrepancies for the former are likely due to whatever the algorithm learned in the training set.}

+\DJD{Overall, the good comparison seen in Fig~\ref{fig:compare_CDF_25}-Fig~\ref{fig:compare_CDF_40} between the various methods demonstrates our ability to extract accurate bubble area distributions no matter what the liquid fraction.}